jasontorres/cheatsheet/README.md

 # Cheatsheet

-A terminal client for the best cheatsheet site in the planet devhints.io
+A terminal client for the best cheatsheet site in the planet https://devhints.io

+## To install

 ```
 gem install cheatsheet
 ```

+## Browse some cheats

 ```
 cheatsheet webpack